Achref-Oueslati/Home-Automation-Prototype/README.md

 # Home-Automation-Prototype
 This project enables home automation using an ESP32 with sensors and the Blynk app for real-time control.
-The project can monitor temperature, humidity, and light intensity and control a relay-connected device.

-### Features
-- Real-time monitoring with Blynk
-- Temperature and humidity readings via DHT11
+The project uses:

+Temperature, Humidity, and Gas/Fire Detection: Monitors environmental conditions.
+Alarm Trigger: Activates if gas levels exceed a threshold.
+Motion-Based Lighting: Turns lights on when motion is detected and off when the room is empty.
+Garage Door Automation: Controls opening and closing via the Blynk app.
-- Relay control through the Blynk app
+Blynk Integration: Displays real-time sensor data in the Blynk app and provides controls.

-### Setup Instructions
-1. Add your Wi-Fi and Blynk credentials in `credentials.h`.
-2. Connect the DHT sensor and relay to GPIO 4 and 5, respectively.
-3. Upload the code to your ESP32 using PlatformIO.

 ### Libraries
 - Blynk Library